-Attributing her success to good teachers, P A Arnold is the daughter of a former teacher, Mattie Spear, who would teach in her classroom when she attended school.
-One of her teachers would come over to swap recipes with her grandmother after being her teacher all day.
-Her best friends, who were teachers in religious education, have also been her mentors.
-She began her professional career as a special education teacher at City Systems in Rockford and Warren, Michigan, in 1960, remaining in this position for seven years.
-During this time, she also began teaching dactylology and serving as a county advocate for the deaf, which she continues to do today.
-She then directed the Four-County Center for the Handicapped in Arkansas from 1977 to 1981 and taught at Hobbs Municipal Schools in New Mexico from 1981 to 1982.
+Attributing her success to the grace of God and the influence of good teachers, P A Arnold is the daughter of a former teacher, Mattie Spear, who taught primarily, though not exclusively, in religious education.
+They were recognized as Volusia Teacher/Volunteer Team of the Year.
+One of her early teachers, she would be found at their house swapping recipes with her grandmother after being her teacher in the classroom together that day.
+Among her best friends were teachers, who became mentors and lifelong friends.
+She began her professional career at the City Systems of Rockford and Warren Woods, Michigan, in 1960, remaining in this position for seven years.
+During this time, she also began teaching dactylology and serving as county advocate for the deaf, which she continues to do today.
+Ms. Arnold then directed the Four-County Center for the Handicapped in Arkansas from 1977 to 1981, a much-replicated model project for ACTION enhanced by more than 500 retired senior volunteers, and taught at Hobbs Municipal Schools in New Mexico from 1981 to 1982.

-Outside of her primary trade, Ms. Arnold maintains involvement with numerous organizations related to her field including the National Education Association, the American Red Cross, the Association for Supervision and Curriculum Development, the Volusia Educational Association, the Florida Education Association, the Council for Exceptional Children, the American Association on Mental Deficiency and the National Association of the Deaf.
-In light of her accomplishments, she has received myriad honors and accolades throughout her impressive career.
-A grant winner of Public Welfare and the National Gardening Association, Ms. Arnold received the County Education Science Award in Special Gardening, among others.
-Furthermore, she was selected for inclusion in several editions of Who’s Who in America, Who’s Who in American Education, Who’s Who in the South and Southwest, and Who’s Who in the World.
+Outside of her primary thrust, Ms. Arnold maintains involvement with numerous organizations related to her field including the National Educators Association, the American Red Cross, the Association for Supervision and Curriculum Development, the Volusia Educational Association, the Florida Education Association, the Council for Exceptional Children, the American Association on Mental Deficiency and the National Association for the Deaf.
+In light of her accomplishments, Ms. Arnold has received myriad honors and accolades throughout her impressive career.
+A grant winner of Public Welfare and the National Gardening Association, Ms. Arnold received the County Education Science Award in special gardening, among others.
+The Council for Exceptional Children also recognized her as their Professionally Recognized Special Educator (PRSE).